openmls/openmls/sqlx_storage/README.md

 Run the migrations on the bare connection rather than inside a transaction, so that the schema is not tied to the lifetime of a single transaction.

+`connection.begin()` starts a deferred transaction (SQLite's default), so the write lock is not acquired until the first write.
+If two concurrent, deferred transactions both read and then try to write, one fails with `SQLITE_BUSY`, and this case is not resolved by `busy_timeout`.
+Such applications may want to begin the transaction as `BEGIN IMMEDIATE` to take the write lock upfront, or handle the busy error with a retry.

 A complete, runnable version of this is in [`examples/transaction.rs`](examples/transaction.rs):